SAN DEIGO DIVORCE MEDIATION & FAMILY LAW

 Below are some frequently asked questions and answers about divorce law in San Diego.

 Employer Benefits may terminate for legally separated spouse.
-It’s essential to review employer policies, as some companies may not cover a legally separated spouse.
-In such cases, alternative health insurance options need to be explored.
+It’s essential to review employer policies, as some companies may not cover a legally separated spouse through the company provided health insurance.
+In such cases, the non-employee spouse will need to secure alternative health insurance options.
+We refer to Jacques Dionne at New York Life to help with medical insurance options.

 One of the lesser-known financial implications of legal separation is the effect on health insurance and other benefits.
 Many couples stay legally separated rather than divorce to retain benefits, such as health insurance coverage under one spouse’s plan.